Simple Pantry Solutions: Cayenne

 What Are the Precautions?
 TOP

-Cayenne is spicy and can, therefore, cause irritation of the skin, eyes, and stomach (though it does not worsen stomach ulcers).
+Cayenne is spicy and may cause irritation of the skin, eyes, and stomach (though it does not worsen stomach ulcers).
 Wash your hands after handling cayenne or capsaicin cream to avoid getting it in your eyes.
 If capsaicin cream or cayenne irritates your skin or stomach, stop taking it.
 Do not apply cayenne or capsaicin cream to broken or irritated skin, or mucous membranes.

 Safe use in children varies by age.
 Make sure to read the label carefully before using it on your child.